sd65/utc-login-bookmarklet/README.md

 utc-login-bookmarklet
 =====================

-A bookmarklet to logni to ent.utc.fr
+A bookmarklet to login to ent.utc.fr